asd88446633/classify-rv32i/README.md

 3. **Pointer Arithmetic**:
    - The pointer to the array is incremented by 4 bytes (size of an integer) to move to the next element.

-### Challenges:
-- Handling memory addresses properly to ensure in-place modifications.
-- Accounting for edge cases where the array length is zero.

 ---

 ## 2. ArgMax Implementation